-I hid the physical, mental and emotional abuse and all the relationship’s problems from my parents, my siblings and my friends.
+The physical, mental and emotional abuse and all the relationship’s problems I kept hidden from my parents, my siblings and my friends.
 I didn’t want to “air our dirty laundry in public”.
-I was embarrassed and humiliated by what was happening in our home behind closed doors, but I had no one to turn to for support.
+What was happening in our home behind closed doors, embarrassed and humiliated me, but I had no one to turn to for support.

 After several years, I finally found the courage to leave the relationship and I have never regretted that decision.
 However, the damage I did to my self-worth during the years of silencing my feelings and ignoring my own needs took many more years to undo.

 Like me, many of you were taught that seeking to get your own needs met is selfish (which we were taught is bad) and sacrificing ourselves for others is noble (which is good).
 The problem with that way of thinking is that the person, who is always sacrificing, will eventually, like an overdrawn bank account, have nothing left to give.
-The idea that we are supposed to sacrifice ourselves for others has us mixed up and confused about when it’s honorable and appropriate to put our needs second and when it’s imperative that we make sure our needs are getting met first.
+The idea that we are supposed to sacrifice ourselves for others has us feeling uncertain as to when it’s honorable and appropriate to put our needs second and when it’s imperative that we make sure our needs are getting met first.